hjhart/dockerizing_rails/_assignments/assignment_13.md

 Now lets' follow the default instructions and run the right rake task.

-TODO: Figure out if you want to install yarn as part of the excercise or if you want to include it in the docker image.
+TODO: Confirm with Julian that we should install yarn as part of the exercise.

 ```bash
 docker-compose run --rm app rails webpacker:install